 - Sire-Dam -

-Beaten in her first four starts, Journey has since made great strides and is established as one of the best fillies in training.
+Beaten in her first four starts, Journey made great strides and established herself as one of the best fillies in training.

 With no Simple Verse to beat, and the ground quicker, she went one better in style in 2016 – zooming home by four lengths.